Planning your trade exit

 Even the most successful investors don’t profit on every trade and you should have a plan for when and if your initial rationale doesn’t work for you.

 It is important to exit a trade that isn’t working and not run your losses more than is sensible, hoping for the market to move back in the direction you predicted.

-In our when to enter a trade it was discussed how to enter a trade using the trend, pullback and breakout method.
+In our "when to enter a trade" section, we looked at how to enter a trade using the trend, pullback and breakout method.

 The next step in learning how to trade more effectively and protect yourself against losses, is to trade using a stop loss.

 How to trade using a stop loss

 You can place a stop loss by selecting the Stop Loss option in the order ticket.
 To add a Stop Loss at a later stage, navigate to the Open Orders screen.

 If you enter the market after a pullback (the pattern highlighted by the blue line in the example), consider placing a stop loss underneath the low of the most recent breakout (highlighted by the red line).
 This will help reduce potential losses.